ahmedamsoliman-1/Tenderd-DevOps-Assignement-Docmentation/README.md

-# ServiceHub - Tenderd - DevOps Assignment
+#  - Tenderd - DevOps Assignment
 # Tenderd-DevOps-Assignement-Docmentation
 ## Overview
-ServiceHub is a microservices-based application designed to manage and streamline various services through a unified platform.
+This services is a microservices-based application designed to manage and streamline various services through a unified platform.
 The primary objective of this project is to implement a robust CI/CD pipeline, deploy the microservices to a Kubernetes cluster, and integrate monitoring and logging solutions to ensure the application's performance and reliability.

 This documentation outlines the project structure, CI/CD pipeline, deployment process, and the integration of GCP services for additional functionality.